S3ak/fed-astro/src/pages/en/css-frameworks/additional-content/building-with-tailwind.md

 ---
 title: Building with Tailwind
-keywords: react, styling, tailwind
+description: react, styling, tailwind
 tags: JS Frameworks
 sidebar: css-frameworks

-permalink: css-frameworks/building-with-tailwind.html
-folder: css-frameworks
+layout: ../../../../layouts/MainLayout.astro
 ---

 > This lesson is optional and will not be assessed.